mailtoarunkumarav/BOAP/README.md

 # BOAP
-Bayesian Optimization with Abstract Properties
+Bayesian Optimization with Abstract Properties accepted at ECML 2024.